 - Celebrate daily wins

 Have the art of recognition down, but need help identifying what to give recognition for?
 No worries.
 We’ve put together a list of 50 behaviors to recognize and reward.
 It covers everything from company milestones, performance wins, learning & development initiatives, and more.

 In the last section, we talked about the importance of making recognition public.
 Managers can praise their team in company meetings, public Slack channels, or the monthly newsletter.
 But Kazoo has a different solution.

 Our recognition and rewards platform allows businesses to build a culture of recognition across teams, departments, and locations.

 This recognition of Jordan was public, timely, focused on impact, and celebrated the kind of work Jordan does every day.
+Plus, this points-based recognition allows Jordan to earn a reward he actually cares about, which motivates him to keep bringing his best to work.
 The best part?
 Because this happened in Kazoo’s public recognition feed, team members across the company were able to read it and “High Five” Jordan for his efforts.

 Call us biased, but we think that’s pretty awesome.